Sun, Feb 6, 2022 — Sun, May 29, 2022

 By Her Hand: Artemisia Gentileschi and Women Artists in Italy, 1500–1800 is organized by the Detroit Institute of Arts and the Wadsworth Atheneum Museum of Art.

-Major support is provided by the European Paintings Council, Masco Corporation, TCF Bank, Anne G Fredericks, and the Valade Family.
+Major support is provided by the European Paintings Council, Masco Corporation, Huntington Bank, Anne G Fredericks, and the Valade Family.

 Additional support is provided by Jennifer Adderley, Peter and Carol Walters, Mary Ann and Robert Gorlin, MSU Federal Credit Union and the Desk Drawer Fund, Claudia J. Nickel, the Nancy S. Williams Trust and Sharon Backstrom, executor, Brenda Naomi Rosenberg, an anonymous donor, the Richard and Jane Manoogian Foundation, and the Robert Lehman Foundation.